 - Green -

 Ch'illca is perhaps the most common.
-It is a green leafy plant and has white flowers when in bloom.
+It is a green leafy plant that has white flowers when in bloom.
 Big bunches of fresh ch’illca leaves are added to the dye pot, mixed with collpa, a mineral compound found in the jungle, and boiled for about an hour before yarn is added and boiled further.

 Mutuy is another plant that can bue used to produce green following much the same process as with ch’illca; in Lares, Ñuñunqa is used.